 Some countries also have a minimum residency period, where you have to be in the country a certain number of days before your wedding can take place.

-If you’re a same-sex couple, note that many countries do not legally recognise same-sex marriages (as well as some states in the USA), so it’s worth checking with the local Embassy to make sure.
+Many countries do not legally recognise same-sex marriages (as well as some states in the USA), so if you're planning a same-sex wedding it’s worth checking with the local Embassy to make sure.

 Visit Gov.uk for a more detailed list of requirements for each country.